Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Results and Discussions

 Expanding the analysis, Table~\ref{tab:sih} reports the optical absorption energies of SiH$_4$ and Si$_2$H$_6$, two systems for which reliable experimental reference data are available.
 For both clusters, the TDDFT results obtained with the $\omega_{eff}$ parameter are consistently more accurate, showing closer agreement with experiment than those computed using $\omega_{OTRSH}$ or $\omega_{HOMO}$.
 The same trend holds for the BSE calculations: although BSE generally overestimates excitation energies, the overestimation is substantially reduced when $\omega_{eff}$ is used in place of $\omega_{OTRSH}$ or $\omega_{HOMO}$.

 Figure~\ref{photoabsorption} compares the corresponding optical spectra from TDDFT (left) and BSE (right) using the three tuning protocols.
 In TDDFT (left panel), the spectra differ only modestly, with noticeable changes limited to a subset of features.
-By contrast, the BSE spectra (right panel) display a clear, peak-by-peak correspondence across the three parameter choices, indicating a stronger sensitivity of the BSE peak positions to the tuning procedure.
+By contrast, the BSE spectra (right panel) display a clear, peak-by-peak correspondence across the three tuning choices.

 Overall, these results show that $\omega_{eff}$ not only captures the correct size dependence of key observables, but also provides a computationally efficient and physically well-motivated choice for describing electronic excitations in nanostructured materials.